polytypic/rea-ml/README.md

 ## Limitations

-The main drawbacks of this approach come from the deficiencies and limitations of OCaml's objects:
+The main drawbacks of this approach come from the limitations of OCaml's
+objects:

 - OCaml does not aggressively optimize (statically known) method invocations.
   This means that every effect invocation has some overhead.